gayathrinamithasg231me218-ops/Swiggy-data-analysis-/Swiggy_Excel_Analysis/README.md

 ## 🎯 Conclusion

-This project demonstrates how Microsoft Excel can be used to transform a large food delivery dataset into an interactive analytical dashboard and generate business-oriented insights from sales, customer, restaurant, and geographic data.
+This project demonstrates how Microsoft Excel can be used to transform a large food delivery dataset into an interactive analytical dashboard.

+The analysis highlights important patterns in sales performance, food type contribution, geographic performance, time-based trends, and customer ratings, providing a business-oriented view of Swiggy's food delivery data.